How to be a criminal in Crimson Desert: Best Items to Steal, Bounties, Penalties

 The source gives you a big clue as to the value of a given item.
 Something locked inside a fancy cabinet with a puzzle on it is going to be more valuable than anything else in the building.
 Larger estates often have secret passages or special locked doors, and you’ll often find the best goodies there, too.

-Likewise, you’re probably going to find better goodies lying around on a table in a noble’s estate than you are digging through some random chest in a fisherman’s house.
+Likewise, you’re going to find better goodies lying around on a table in a noble’s estate than you are digging through some random chest in a fisherman’s house.

 The type of box is indicative of what’s inside.
 No one is putting a priceless diamond necklace in a cardboard box, so make sure the boxes are at least somewhat elaborate.